For Gym Classes and Beginners

 No destination course but not bad at all

-Pros: I've been playing disc golf for almost 2 years and still trying to develop a winning game.
+Pros: I've been playing disc golf for a little over 2 years and still trying to develop a winning game.
 For disc golfers of my skill level and less, this is an agreeable course for you to play if it is convenient to you.

 The first thing I thought was what a better course it is (so much better) than the Potomac Middle School course in Woodbridge, VA.
 I have played the latter alot because it is convenient to me, but it drives me nuts with its awful thorny vegetation and lack of maintenance.